geltz/sequa/README.md

 sequa is a generative drum machine and synthesis engine with a pyqt6 interface.

-it has 808-style synthesis with polyrhythmic sequencing.

-it also lets you import your own sounds by dragging an audio file on any pad name.
+it also lets you import your own sounds in-place by clicking/dragging on pad titles.

 **buttons**